SenseNet/docs.sensenet.com/content/concepts/content-management/02-content-models.md

 To create a content template you simply need to create a new content under the appropriate folder (named by the type).
 You can set any property of the content template or add child content (e.g. libraries and lists for a workspace), they will be part of the template.

 # Modeling a contract

+Content types define the structure and functions of contents.
+A contract, for example, can have several fields, like title, customer, date, registration number, you can also add signature field.
+Default content types can be used in your solution but cannot be modified or deleted (in SNaaS).
+You can create custom content type by inheriting from GenericContent or any other content type in the tree.